Ayushi22137/Mind-Sauna_Mental-Health-Guru/README.md

 HTML/CSS

 ## Challenges we ran into
-* In our team, there was only one member that knew how to use flask.
+* FLASK API was very new to us.
 It took us a while to learn it to comprehensively create the website.
 * Sentiment based analysis presented several difficulities as Natural Language Processing was a new domain to explore for all of us.

 ## How to Set Up and Run the Project